lami1a/mydars-maliki/README.md

-# ihmy-share
+# mydars fikh maliki

-ihmy-share is a usefull document sharing  front end .
+this tool is a usefull document sharing front end for this cours 'two yers in mydars institut'.

 ## Getting started